 Mendenhall's debut album, “An Evening of Live Jazz”, features George Mitchell on keys, Todd Strait on percussion and Scott Steed on bass.
 The CD features four original compositions and eight jazz standards marked with Mendenhall’s own arrangements.
 Audio engineer, Steve Branson (Chick Corea, Robert Cray), artfully captured the live feeling of the concert to the CD with no over- dubs or re-mixing in the studio.
 One original arrangement of Mendenhall’s combines two spooky tunes “Sarah's Theme - Come Little Children” and “Hushabye Mountain” into a hauntingly performed song titled “Sarah's Hushabye”.
 In this ethereal song, Mendenhall's vocals soar to high C's and Steed's deep strings, simultaneously weaving soothe and charm in perfect harmony with the theme of the concert.
 Two of Mendenhall's original compositions, “Believe” and “Book of Love” resonate with heartfelt passion, with melodies that have a wide-appeal and a crossover style.
 While her original tune Brasilia, (co-written with Joey Herbert, UNC Jazz Press) reminds us that the core of this singer is made of pure jazz and explains why jazz choirs choose the song for competitions and performances to this day.

-Like her music, Mendenhall keeps boppin’ into new projects, building a rhythm and finding the beat to keep her music fresh and relevant for listeners to enjoy.
+Marti Mendenhall keeps expanding her talents into new projects and compositions, finding the rhythm to keep her music fresh and content relevant for listeners to enjoy.